peterkhe1999/CheatSheet/OSCP/README.md

 ## Understanding Active Directory Authentication

-**NTLM authentication** is used when a client authenticates to a server by IP address (instead of by hostname), or if the user attempts to authenticate to a hostname that is not registered on the Active Directory-integrated DNS server.
-Likewise, third-party applications may choose to use NTLM authentication instead of Kerberos.
+**NTLM authentication** is used when a client authenticates to a server by IP address (instead of by hostname), or if the user attempts to authenticate to a hostname that is not registered on the AD-integrated DNS server.
+Likewise, 3rd-party applications may choose to use NTLM authentication instead of Kerberos.

-The NTLM authentication protocol consists of seven steps:
+The NTLM authentication protocol consists of 7 steps:
 1. The computer calculates a cryptographic hash, called the **NTLM hash**, from the user's **password**.

-2. Next, the client computer sends the **username** to the server, which returns a random value called the **nonce** or challenge.
+2. The client computer sends the **username** to the server, which returns a random value called the **nonce** or challenge.

-3. The client then encrypts the nonce using the NTLM hash, now known as a response, and sends it to the server.
+3. The client encrypts the nonce using the NTLM hash, now known as a response, and sends it to the server.

 4. The server forwards the response along with the username and the nonce to the domain controller.
 The validation is then performed by the domain controller, since it already knows the NTLM hash of all users.

 5. The domain controller encrypts the nonce itself with the NTLM hash of the supplied username and compares it to the response it received from the server.
 If the two are equal, the authentication request is successful.

-**Kerberos** is the default authentication protocol in Active Directory and for associated services.
+**Kerberos** is the default authentication protocol in AD and for associated services.

 While NTLM authentication works via a challenge-and-response paradigm, Windows-based Kerberos authentication uses a ticket system.